szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This is the first in a conceived series of new tweaks to give specialist wizards more incentives.
 Install this after any other mod that affects the effects of the spell, as the implementation requires moving their current state to subspells.
 Any tweak for the spell applied after this one will likely not work as expected.

+### Make Haste and Improved Haste more balanced by making them last much less (577) (IWDEE BGEE BG2EE EET)

+It's amazing how strongly Haste can turn the tides of battle.
+It's a powerful effect that should last less than it does.
+The durations are:

+- Haste: In vanilla duration is 3 rounds plus 1 per level (max 23 rounds in BG, 33 in IWD).
+This is now 1 round per 3 levels (2 rounds by the time mages get it, max 7 rounds for BG, 10 in IWD).
+- Improved Haste: Same duration as Haste in vanilla.
+This is now 1 round plus another round per 4 levels (3 rounds by the time mages get it, max 5 rounds for BG, 8 rounds for IWD).

+Haste effects on items are not changed to make them more valuable.

 </details>

 ---